pingfu/pingfu.github.io/_posts/2013-12-07-beaglebone-black-driver-problem.md

 <!--excerpt-->

-The the code for British English is missing, and the binary quite unforgivingly handles this situation by refusing to install, rather than picking US English or any other language as a default.
+The code for British English is missing, and the binary quite unforgivingly handles this situation by refusing to install, rather than picking US English or any other language as a default.

 It was easy enough to fix.
 A quick search and I've found a document published by Microsoft titled, `“Language Identifier Constants and Strings”` which enumerates the language and locale specific identifier codes built into the Windows API, so `0×0809` – the code for United Kingdom (GB).
 Maybe you can find yours in the list too.